How Much Do You Know About Muscles Of The Lower Extremity? Quiz

 Explanation

-The sartorius muscle inserts distally on the anterior surface of the tibia.
-Specifically, it attaches to the upper part of the medial surface of the tibia at the pes anserinus, along with the tendons of the gracilis and semitendinosus muscles.
-The sartorius is the longest muscle in the human body and runs obliquely across the front of the thigh.
-It is involved in flexing, abducting, and laterally rotating the hip, as well as flexing the knee.
-This unique positioning allows it to assist in movements such as crossing the legs.
+The sartorius muscle inserts distally on the anterior surface of the tibia at the pes anserinus, along with the tendons of gracilis and semitendinosus.
+As the longest muscle in the human body, it runs obliquely across the front of the thigh and is involved in flexing, abducting, and laterally rotating the hip.
+This unique positioning allows the sartorius to assist in actions like crossing the legs, showcasing its multifunctional role in lower limb movements.

 Rate this question: